Jumbo125/Yamaha-API---Pure-PHP/README.md

-# Yamaha Reciever API
+# Yamaha Receiver API
 ### Pure PHP Script

 ## HOW TO USE

-This is a full PHP soultion, to read and set the Yamaha Reciever.
-It will use the factory API.
-There are a lot of mure Parameters be possible, but i setup the main functions Everyone can deploy and add some other options.
-I will tell you, how it will be work.
+This is a complete PHP solution for reading from and controlling a Yamaha receiver.
+It utilizes the official factory API.
+While there are many additional parameters available, I have focused on setting up the main functions.
+Anyone can deploy this script and easily add more features.
+I'll explain how it works.

-> I use it for my Yamaha RX-V470 Reciever
+> I use this script for my Yamaha RX-V470 receiver.

 ## Installation

 ### First Step